ashleve/lightning-hydra-template/README.md

 <br>

-## ❤️&nbsp;&nbsp;Contributions
+## ❤️  Contributions

 Have a question?
 Found a bug?
 Missing a specific feature?
 Feel free to file a new issue, discussion or PR with respective title and description.

-Before making an issue, please verify that the problem still exists on the current `main` branch.
+Before making an issue, please verify that:

+- The problem still exists on the current `main` branch.
+- Your python dependencies are updated to recent versions.

 Suggestions for improvements are always welcome!